Defining Moments

 The life and leadership of quiet revolutionary Frances Hesselbein

 Peter Drucker famously proclaimed Frances Hesselbein to be "the best CEO in America".
-This new documentary about her life and work is set to be released in summer 2025.

 Frances Hesselbein, 1980, former CEO of the Girl Scouts.